Banner image

 To request a microarray test please send blood samples, well mixed, in EDTA (3-5ml) to Cytogenetics.
 Only one sample tube is required.
 For patients who are difficult to bleed, we will attempt to process smaller samples.
 Click here for the GLH Rare and Inherited Disease referral form.

-For parental follow up samples, however, we may still request blood specimens in both EDTA (3-5ml) and lithium heparin (1-2ml) within the probands report.
+For parental follow up samples, however, we may still request blood specimens in both EDTA (3-5ml) and lithium heparin (1-2ml) in the probands report.
 This is because sometimes we need to exclude a balanced parental rearrangement by FISH or karyotype.
 For sample labelling, sample tube guide and referral form criteria see referral requirements.

 For accurate interpretation of the array result include full clinical details of the patient and relevant family members including cytogenetic laboratory references.